Inexpensive Steroids Can Save Lives Of Seriously Ill COVID-19 Patients

 Steroids help tamp down the immune system's potentially deadly overreaction to an infection.
 But some doctors worried that steroids could also prevent the body from fighting off the coronavirus effectively.

-"Giving steroids to COVID-19 could have been quite scary," says Dr. Derek Angus, a critical-care specialist at the University of Pittsburgh Medical Center.
+"Giving steroids to COVID-19 could have been quite scary," says Dr. Derek Angus, a critical care specialist at the University of Pittsburgh Medical Center.

-Back in June, a major study from the U.K. found that the steroid dexamethasone was actually a big help.
+In June, a major study from the U.K. found that the steroid dexamethasone was a big help.
 It reduced deaths significantly among the most serious cases of COVID-19 — notably people who needed ventilators or supplemental oxygen.

 That advance was great news, but those findings created a conundrum for Angus and other researchers who were running their own studies of steroids in COVID-19 patients.
 It no longer felt appropriate to be giving some people steroids and others a placebo.